jgeraigery/SpotlightHelp/SpotlightEnterprise/display_overivew.md

 title: Spotlight overview pages
 tags: [overview_page]
 keywords: overview page, drilldowns
-summary: "The Spotlight overview page captures the performance of a single monitored connection.
-The flows and components are updated in real time to highlight obvious bottlenecks and problem areas and color coded to indicate when an alarm is raised."
+summary: "A Spotlight overview page captures the performance of a single monitored connection.
+Flows and components are updated in real time to highlight obvious bottlenecks and problem areas and color coded to indicate when an alarm is raised."
 sidebar: p_enterprise_sidebar
 permalink: /enterprise_overview/
 ---

-## Home page components
+## Flows and Components

 Each Spotlight home page component has various associated statistics.

+## Description of flows and components

 Action | Description
 -------|------------